GiacomoPope/kyber-py/README.md

 ```
 TODO:

-This is now handled by `NTTHelper` which is passed to `PolynomialRing`
-and has functions which are accessed by `Polynomial`.

-Talk about what is available, and how they are used.
+Talk about what is available, and how it is used and the two Polynomial types
+we have to handle this.
 ```

 ### Modules